Wednesday, 3 December 2008

 However, not everyone has the time or the inclination to see every London museum so it’s important for these places to provide information to potential visitors on what they offer.
 This is what made me think that the marketing produced by museums would be interesting to explore.
 Each one has a different feel and theme to it which might appeal to different age groups, genders, nationalities and other variables.
 The need to attract both tourists and local visitors was one that I found particularly interesting.
 Not to mention that when you consider the different campaigns for different exhibitions within the same museum there’s a lot of information available from even a small selection of museums.

 Incidentally The Science Museum and Natural History Museums are my favourites.
 I love the interactive displays and their subject matter.
 Not to mention the Natural History Museum has a gorgeous building.
 Then again most of the old places do.
+The British Museum is very impressive.
+Since they all have posters on them they’re part of the marketing as well!

-Wednesday 24 September 2008
+Wednesday, 24 September 2008

 Marketing Presentation